Logo

 If you work in IT, you might already be a driving force behind the push to improve data management at your organization… But you don’t have the power to do so.
 The problem is that, although IT professionals working in the life sciences often clearly see the potential opportunities (and challenges) for improving data management, they don’t own the data.
 In biotech, the data is owned by R&D, whereas IT is responsible for the systems that collect and report data.

 As an IT professional, you have the technical knowledge to foresee the opportunities that could come from a solid data management system that would facilitate structured methods for collecting and maintaining data.
 You may also expect that integrating AI and machine learning could provide great leaps in scientific insights, which are hidden within the currently messy biological data harboured within your organization.
 Maybe you have already looked into updating your data management system or applying advanced analytics.
 But to do so effectively, you need to have knowledge about the specific data types and formats for seamless data integration into one overarching system – which R&D might tell you is simply not possible given the complexity of the biological systems they are investigating, and the diversity in instruments that they are using to collect data.
-And so, a lot of the potential of improving data management and analytics gets lost in translation.
+And so, a lot of the potential of improving data management and analytics gets lost in translation

 In our experience, we see that IT professionals are challenged by the messy biological data that they are asked to keep in check because IT teams are often involved too late in the process of data management.
 If fragmented data management solutions are already in place for each different type of data generated by each individual wet lab scientist, the challenge of making sense of data is then more difficult for IT teams, and some data quality may well be lost.
 However, if people who understand information technology are brought in earlier in the data collection process, and are able to direct how to store and collect data from the get-go, this often has great benefits for data management, and thereby on data quality.
 Unfortunately, this is still often not the case in the life sciences industry.
 As a result, gaps in understanding between R&D and IT teams can delay or prevent the design and implementation of effective data management strategies, and cause lost time, money, effort, and even data.